-- 1. The statutory managing board shall determine which part of the profits shall be reserved by allocating that part to each relevant dividend reserve that corresponded with the relevant class of shares. - 2.
+- The statutory managing board shall determine which part of the profits shall be reserved by allocating that part to each relevant dividend reserve that corresponded with the relevant class of shares. - 2.
 The profits that are not reserved in accordance with paragraph 1 shall be at the disposal of the general meeting. - 3.
 Dividends may be paid only up to an amount, which does not exceed the amount of the distributable part of the net assets. - 4.
-Dividends shall be paid after adoption of the annual accounts from which it appears that payment of dividends is permissible. - The general meeting may resolve to pay an interim dividend provided the requirement of the second paragraph has been complied with as shown by interim accounts drawn up in accordance with the provision of the law. - 6.
+Dividends shall be paid after adoption of the annual accounts from which it appears that payment of dividends is permissible. - 5.
+The general meeting may resolve to pay an interim dividend provided the requirement of the second paragraph has been complied with as shown by interim accounts drawn up in accordance with the provision of the law. - 6.
 The general meeting may be subject to due observance of the provision of paragraph 2 resolve to make distributions to the charge of any reserve which need not be maintained by virtue of the law. - 7.
 For the computation of the profit distribution, the shares held by the Fund in its own capital shall not be included.

-The statutory Managing Board proposes to the general meeting to allocate the operating income of USD 65,700 for the period ended 31 December 2016 as follows: for an amount of USD 65,700 to the other reserves corresponding with each relevant class of shares.
-No dividends shall be distributed to shareholders with respect to the period ended 31 December 2016.
+The statutory managing board proposes to the general meeting to allocate the operating income of USD 83,675 for the period ended 31 December 2017 as follows: for an amount of USD 83,675 to the other reserves corresponding with each relevant class of shares.
+As per 31 December 2017, 938 shares are in issue.
+No dividends shall be distributed to shareholders with respect to the period ended 31 December 2017.